Audio Inpainting: Revisited and Reweighted: Experiments

 \subsection{Evaluation setup}

 We use a collection of ten music recordings sampled at 44.1\,kHz, with different levels of sparsity with respect to the Gabor representation.
-Our signals were chosen from the EBU SQAM dataset \cite{EBUSQAM}.
-In each test instance, the input was a~signal containing 8 gaps at random positions.
+Our signals were chosen from the EBU SQAM dataset \cite{EBUSQAM} \editt{and shortened to approximately 7\,s long excerpts.} In each test instance, the input was a~signal containing 8 gaps at random positions.
 The lengths of the gaps ranged from 5\,ms up to 50\,ms.

 As the default choice in the tests, we used a~tight Gabor frame with the Hann window of length $w = 2800$ samples (approximately 64\,ms), window shift $a = 700$ samples and with $M = 2800$ frequency channels.